ADC LTD NM

 What May Come Up on a Criminal Background Investigation

-It’s essential to note that criminal background checks concentrate on felony and misdemeanor convictions and do not include the information mentioned above.
-Here are specific details that may surface in a criminal record search.
+However, an employee criminal background check primarily focuses on identifying felony and misdemeanor convictions.
+Below are key details that may surface in a criminal record search.

 1. Felonies